Accessibility and Universal Design Resource Guide

 Participate in the Accessibility Ally Program!
 AEC’s Accessibility Ally program is an opportunity for interested faculty and staff to increase awareness related to disability and develop skills and knowledge to act as an ally for accessibility and inclusion of students with disabilities.
 While the full program has live components, the asynchronous modules are always available in MyTrack.

-Request a workshop for your unit: We continue to provide workshops to individual units, tailored to their needs and interests, and consult and collaborate with campus partners like AEC, Counseling Services, Digital Accessibility, and others to identify how we can best collectively meet instructor and students needs.
-Email tep@uoregon.edu for more information.
+Request a workshop for your unit: TEP and UO Online continue to provide workshops to individual units, tailored to their needs and interests, and consult and collaborate with campus partners like AEC, Counseling Services, Digital Accessibility, and others to identify how we can best collectively meet instructor and students needs.
+Fill in our "Contact Us" website form or email tep@uoregon.edu for more information.

-• Neurodivergent Instructors & Staff Affinity Group Meetings, first Tuesday of each month.
+• Neurodivergent Instructors & Staff Affinity Group Meetings, first Monday of each month.
 This affinity-group is a space for neurodivergent instructors and staff (and those who hold identities under this umbrella term, like ADHD, dyslexia, Autism, bipolar, etc.) to connect in ways that feel positive, and to share resources, questions, interests and community.
+This group is hosted by TEP staff who are neurodivergent; we co-facilitate with members.

 Discover resources from past events